-Have you ever wanted to build more brain power?
+Have you ever wanted to build more brainpower?
 Have you ever wanted your brain to multitask in ways you never thought possible?
-Then look no further, because piano lessons are the answer!
-Piano builds brain power in so many ways!
+Then look no further, because the piano is the answer!
+Piano builds brainpower in so many ways!
 There are so many components that go into playing the piano.
 You have to learn how to discipline your mind to the intricate and beautiful styles of keeping beat while keeping time, moving both hands independently, and more ways that build strength in the brain.

 Learning piano at a young age helps develops discipline, so it’s a great introduction to music.
 It can also help develop self-esteem and academic skills.
 The piano is such a good exercise for the brain, especially at such a young age when it is still developing.
 By learning how to read music and apply it to the instrument, it strengthens the bridge between the right and left side of the brain and makes connections to the frontal lobe more efficient.
 (I’m not a brain doctor, but that still sounds really cool and interesting to me.)

 But not everyone learns the piano at a young age, and that is ok!
 There are so many benefits to learning the piano as an adult, too!
 Adults learning how to play the piano usually find that it can help decrease symptoms of depression and anxiety, as well as lower fatigue!
 It can also increase your memory, helps with verbal communication, and gives you a better feeling of independence!
 Learning piano also helps alleviate symptoms of dementia, PTSD, and stroke.
 It improves your cognition, dexterity, and reduces stress!
 How cool is that?